-About Logwitch | Installing | Configuring | Screen Shot | Advanced Use | License
+About Logwitch | Screen Shot | Installing | Configuring | Advanced Use | License

-About Logwitch version 2.2
+About Logwitch version 2.3

-Logwitch is a simple system monitor and log file scanner for unix hosts; it supplies information about disc usage, memory availability and parses log files, picks out lines that you deem require attention and includes these in a report.
+Logwitch is a simple system monitor and log file scanner for unix hosts; it supplies information about disc usage, memory availability and parses log files, picking out lines that you deem require attention and includes these in a report.
 It's written in a combination of shell and lua; it's only dependency is a lua install.
-It can deal with both log4j and unix/gnu linux logs, whether plain text or gzipped.
+It can deal with both log4j and unix/linux logs, whether plain text or gzipped.
 Logwitch marks the end point of a check in each log series with a timestamp from where it will start next run, so previous alerts are not repeated in subsequent reports.

 Installing

 Download from sourceforge and simply decompress the archive in a suitable place - /usr/local/ is suggested.
 The zz-logwitch file should be moved to /etc/cron.daily so that a logwitch check will automatically run every day.
 This file must be executable and all files should be root owned.
+Any of the example files in the modules directory that you intend to use must be moved into the same directory (/usr/local/logwitch is default) as logwitch.lua.

 Configuring

-local jwma = {}
+local fail2ban = {}

-jwma.client = ''
+fail2ban.client = ''

-jwma.match = 1
+fail2ban.match = 1

-function jwma.present(line)
+function fail2ban.present(line)

 end

-The fifth line (which will become foobar.alert = {}) has the words that logwitch is to look out for in each log file line.
+The fifth line which will become foobar.alert = {list of keywords} and must have the words that logwitch is to look out for in each log file line.
 There can be as many as you think necessary to catch every line you want reported.
 They must appear quoted, comma separated and within the curly braces.
 A couple of things to note - firstly that logwitch will look for a sequence of characters rather than whole words so ailed will catch a line that includes either failed or Failed (and also nailed!).
 Secondly notice the exclamation mark at the start of the first alert in the original file.
-This is an instruction for logwitch to ignore any line containing jericho even if it also contains other positive alerts.
+This is an instruction for logwitch to ignore any line containing Restore even if it also contains the positive alert Ban.
 You can have as many of these negative alerts as you wish; they should appear before the positive alerts in the list.

 function foobar.present(line)